didiersmith/marys-maidens/chapters/dd.md

 Tyler bit his lip.
 If he'd known the due diligence process would be such a pain in the ass, he'd never have considered the buyout.

 "Yes," he said.
-"We've found it to be incredibly soothing."
+"It's incredibly soothing."

 The prick in the suit shook his head and pointed at a line item in the financial statement.
 "So's _Sesame Street_, and that's public domain.
 Your licensing costs for _Cocomelon_ are over fifty grand a year."